Opifer/Cms/README.md

 # Opifer Cms

-    Note: This package is still in heavy development and bc-breaks will happen until a stable version is tagged
+   This repository is not maintained and should not be used.